kks32/phd-thesis-template/README.md

     latexmk -dvi -ps -pdf thesis.tex

-### Using ARARA (Unix/Linux/Windows)

-This template supports `arara`.
-You can edit the arara commands in `thesis.tex` to suit your needs.
-Default is set to LATEX >> DVI >> PS2PDF with nomenclature and make index support.

-    arara -v thesis.tex

 ### Using the make file (Unix/Linux)

 The template supports PDF, DVI and PS formats.
 All three formats can be generated